RosemanLabs/helm-charts/deployment_documentation.md

 ## Deployment via Helm chart (standalone)
 For ease of use, a Helm chart can be used to setup a complete VDL node on an existing Kubernetes cluster.
 This helm chart will deploy a stateful set which manages the VDL node, the services for connecting to it, a Kubernetes Secret for storing key material, and a persistent volume claim for storage.
 Optionally, a VPN client sidecar container will be deployed in the pod containing the VDL node, which can be used to connect the VDL node to any already existing OpenVPN server.

-For now, the Helm chart is not being hosted on any chart repository.
-Contact RosemanLabs if you would wish to use it.
-A proper repository will be launched in due time.
+First, add the RosemanLabs helm chart repository (replace REPO_NAME with any name you want):

+`helm repo add REPO_NAME https://helm.rosemancloud.com`

-Once you have obtained the chart .tgz file, you can deploy it by running:
+Once you have added the repository, you can deploy it by running (replace CHART_NAME with any chart name you want, REPO_NAME with the previously chosen repo name):

-'''
-helm install CHART_NAME \</path/to/chart.tgz\>
+`helm install CHART_NAME REPO_NAME/vdl`
-'''

-The following values should be specified or can be overridden:
+During install, the following values should be specified or can be overridden:
 | Name | Required | Default | Explanation |
 | ----------- | ----------- | ----------- | ----------- |
 | image.repository | | ghcr.io/rosemanlabs/vdl | Repository to pull the VDL image from |